Staff & Administrator Merit Pay Program

 For departments that have a high number of employees working in the unit, HR will arrange with the department head for training to be provided in groups.

 Not able to make one of the training sessions?
-HR will have a tutorial overview of the New Employee Appraisal Process and Merit Pay posted on the HR website, along with the new appraisal form, timelines, and helpful information for supervisors.
+Check out the tutorial overview of the New, Employee Appraisal Process and Merit Pay posted on the HR website, along with the new appraisal form, timelines, and helpful information for supervisors.